 The Severity of Back and Neck Injuries

-The severity of the injuries sustained in a car accident is one of the most significant factors influencing settlement amounts.
+The severity of injuries sustained in a car accident is one of the most significant factors influencing settlement amounts.
 Injuries can range from mild soft tissue damage to severe spinal fractures or herniated discs requiring extensive medical intervention.
-For minor injuries like whiplash, settlement amounts can fall between $2,000 and $50,000 or higher depending on the case.
-These cases generally involve short-term recovery and minimal disruption to daily life.

-Moderate injuries, such as a herniated disc causing chronic pain or requiring physical therapy, can lead to settlements ranging from $30,000 to $150,000.
+Moderate injuries, such as herniated discs causing chronic pain or requiring physical therapy, can lead to settlements ranging from $30,000 to $150,000.
 These injuries often demand ongoing medical treatment and may affect the victim’s ability to work or perform routine activities, increasing the compensation required to address the long-term impact.

 Severe injuries, such as fractures, spinal cord damage, or traumatic scoliosis, often result in higher settlements, sometimes exceeding $1 million.
 These injuries can lead to permanent disability, significantly reducing the victim’s quality of life.
 For instance, a victim suffering from a broken neck requiring surgery, extensive rehabilitation, or resulting in paralysis would likely receive a substantial settlement reflecting the lifetime costs of medical care and loss of earning potential.